vbs-0/predoctor1.2/README.md

 The application uses the following Groq API keys:

-- Primary: "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"
+- Primary: "your api key"
-- Secondary: "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"
+- Secondary: "your api key"

 The application automatically falls back to the secondary key if the primary key fails.